aabbtree77/esp32-vpn/README.md

 ## Introduction

-[DOIT DEvKit V1 ESP32-WROOM-32](https://en.wikipedia.org/wiki/ESP32) is an inexpensive (15 euro) microcontroller board with Wi-Fi, the BLE and ESP-NOW.
+[DOIT DEvKit V1 ESP32-WROOM-32](https://en.wikipedia.org/wiki/ESP32) is an inexpensive (15 euro) microcontroller board with Wi-Fi, Bluetooth LE, and ESP-NOW.
 One can connect it to [a lot of sensors](https://esphome.io/#sensor-components) with ready-made drivers.
 The challenge is to control such a board globally, via the internet.

 Initially, the goal was to use the ESP32 board for remote plant watering.
 This goal was achieved.
 However, we also found code-free solutions based on the Clas Ohlson WiFi Smart Plug which could be operated with their mobile app.
 The latter are cheap (10-20 euro) and easy to use, but one must rely on the Clas Ohlson servers.
-The smart plugs are also very limited in that they do not provide any feedback, one presses "on"/"off" with the hope it all works on the other end.
+Smart plugs are limited: It is a one way communication.

 Eventually this little project transformed into my personal research on global ways to connect things, which I keep updating from time to time here.
-My ideal is a reliable coder-friendly Linux-centric global communication whose tech-stack one can completely own/dissect and whose parts are replaceable/customizable like lego blocks.
+My ideal is reliable developer-friendly Linux-centric global communication.

 ## ESP32 and IoT

-There are several different ways to connect the ESP32 boards globally:
+There are several ways to connect the ESP32 globally:

 1. Cloud services: [ESP RainMaker](https://github.com/espressif/esp-rainmaker/issues/96), [Firebase](https://randomnerdtutorials.com/firebase-control-esp32-gpios/), [Blynk](https://blynk.io/blog/esp32-blynk-iot-platform-for-your-connected-product), [Arduino IoT Cloud](https://www.youtube.com/watch?v=rcCxGcRwCVk), [Yaler.net](https://yaler.net/), [Amazon API Gateway with Websocket API](https://www.youtube.com/watch?v=z53MkVFOnIo), [Amazon API Gateway with RESTful API](https://aws.amazon.com/blogs/compute/building-an-aws-iot-core-device-using-aws-serverless-and-an-esp32/), [Husarnet](https://husarnet.com/docs/tutorial-esp32-platformio), [CloudMQTT](https://www.cloudmqtt.com/blog/cloudmqtt-cute-cat-free-plan-out-of-stock.html), [HiveMQ](https://community.hivemq.com/t/connection-fail-in-hivemq-cloud/579/4), [RemoteXY](https://www.youtube.com/watch?v=dyEnOyQS1w8&t=1s), [Google Cloud IoT](https://www.elementzonline.com/blog/Connecting-ESP32-to-Google-Cloud-IoT), Viper/Zerynth: [1](https://zerynth.com/blog/python-on-esp32-getting-started/), [2](https://lemariva.com/blog/2021/12/zerynth-esp32-google-iot-core-part-1-sending-data-to-the-cloud), [3](https://zerynth.com/customers/case-studies/zerynth-powered-smart-iot-display/)...